-Frankfurt is ripe with culture, restaurants, history, and is the center of banking and business in Europe.
-It’s a modern city with some great dining it.
-Eat dinner at one of their famous cider houses, experience the flavor of Frankfurt’s local dishes, visit a beer garden, spend the afternoon at one of the free parks, or visit a museum.
-While it lacks the charm of Munich, Cologne, or Berlin, the city is worth more than just being used a stopover point for connecting flights.
+Frankfurt is ripe with culture, restaurants, history, and it is the center of banking and business in Europe.
+It’s a modern city with some great dining.
+Eat dinner at one of their famous cider houses; experience the flavor of Frankfurt’s local dishes; visit a beer garden; spend the afternoon at one of the free parks, or visit a museum.
+While Frankfurt lacks the charm of Munich, Cologne, or Berlin, the city deserves more than its use a stopover point for connecting flights.

 - Average Cost of Food: Frankfurt is known for its food and eating out in their cider houses will set you back about $13 USD for food and $4 for a beer.
 As long as you don’t go to high end restaurants, you can eat for under $20 per meal in this town.
 McDonalds and other fast food places cost around $8 USD.
 You can also get hotdogs and sausages for $3-4 from outside street vendors.
 A week’s worth of groceries will cost between $50 – 60.

 - Transportation: A one day ticket on the U-Bahn will cost $8 USD.
 A Frankfurt Card, which costs $12, gives you access the airport train as well as the entire public transportation system.

 Money Saving Tips

 - Buy a U-Bahn card - Buying a week pass can save you about $13 USD.

 - Purchase a Museumsufer ticket - For those of you that love checking out museums, this two-day pass will save you tons of money.
 At a mere $24 USD, this card guarantees you access to 34 museums in and around Frankfurt.
 That also includes any special exhibitions.

 Top Things to Do